ucbds-infra/otter-grader/docs/otter_assign/v1/notebook_format.rst

 Intercell Seeding
 +++++++++++++++++

-Python assignments support intercell seeding, and there are two flavors of this.
+Python assignments support :ref:`intercell seeding <seeding>`, and there are two flavors of this.
 The first involves the use of a seed variable, and is configured in the assignment metadata; this allows you to use tools like ``np.random.default_rng`` instead of just ``np.random.seed``.
 The second flavor involves comments in code cells, and is described :ref:`below <otter_assign_v1_python_seeding>`.

 To use a seed variable, specify the name of the variable, the autograder seed value, and the student seed value in your assignment metadata.